ajkovar/ajkovar.github.io/_posts/2017-05-13-client-side-storage.md

 If you were to try to do this with a localstorage solution, you would get a blocking operation that would store it's data as a string serialized object.
 This is obviously also not very performant for a large quantity of data, as it would have to reserialize the entire data structure any time it needed to perform a save.

 Additionally, you can use redux-storage with [react native async storage](https://github.com/react-stack/redux-storage-engine-reactNativeAsyncStorage), giving you a uniform way to persist state across platforms.
 And even better, there are plugins available that allow you to do things such as perform automated migrations for databases.

-{% highlight javascript %}
-import _ from 'lodash';
-let result = _.isArray(a);
-{% endhighlight %}